BestTimesToVisit.com Logo

 transport

-Invest in a Navigo Découverte pass if you're staying for a week (Monday-Sunday).
-It's a flat fee for unlimited travel on the Métro, RER, buses, and trams within chosen zones, and it's significantly cheaper than buying individual tickets or a carnet, just remember to bring a small photo for the pass!
+Invest in a Navigo Découverte pass if you're staying for a full week (Monday-Sunday).
+It's incredibly cost-effective for unlimited travel on the Metro, RER, buses, and trams within your chosen zones, and you can even use it for the train to Versailles.

 culture